UPDATE: This post about registering for GST was originally published on 2 July 2019 and updated on 3 September 2020.

 - You can apply by phoning Revenue Canada at 1-800-959-5525.

 - You can apply through mail or by faxing your application to the Canada Revenue Agency (CRA) office.

 You can also look for a CRA office near you and visit them to learn more about registering for a GST number.

 GST registration forms

-While the process of registering for a GST number in Newfoundland is not complicated, there are several forms that you will need to complete.
+While the process of registering for a GST number in Alberta is not complicated, there are several forms that you will need to complete.

 - The most common form is the Basic Registration for a GST/HST account.
 This is the form most small business owners will need to complete.